 - The Law of Conservation of Detail: A surprising aversion is all the shots of the boiler room with its red lights and HIGH VOLTAGE signs, apparently setting up a Chekhov's Gun involving the Monster of the Week being killed by electricity.
 Doesn't happen.

 - Make-Out Kids: Xander/Cordelia and Buffy/Angel can hardly keep their lips off each other; the latter foreshadowing Buffy's decision to sleep with Angel in the next episode.

-- The Mirror Shows Your True Self: While riding an escalator, Buffy politely looks away from a couple kissing...and sees in the wall mirror that only the girl is visible.
+- Missing Reflection: While riding an escalator, Buffy politely looks away from a couple kissing...and sees in the wall mirror that only the girl is visible.

 - Mood Whiplash: Buffy and Xander hear Jonathan shrieking in terror "Get this thing off me!", but when they rush out he says in a Creepy Monotone, "I'm fine, I slipped" then walks off.
 Our heroes use the opportunity to follow him back to Mummy.

 - Monster of the Aesop: Children take over your lives like some kind of mind-controlling Eldritch Abomination.
 Or was it mothers take over their children's minds?

 - Not Cheating Unless You Get Caught: Xander avoids the problem of cracking his egg by hard-boiling it.Willow: You boiled your young?

 Xander: Yeah!
 I know it sounds cruel, but sometimes you gotta be cruel to be kind!
 I mean, you can bet that little Xander here is thick skinned now.

 Xander: No!
 It's like a short cut.
 You know, when you run a race?